sigmaSd/HijriDate-rs/README.md

 # HijriDate-rs

-Convert between hijri and Gregorian.
+Convert between hijri and Gregorian date.

 # To do